SkyAndy/MicroAPRSAW/README.md

 As an example the code will transmit the humidity and temperature values from an DHT11 sensor as Comment via APRS

+APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.